Once accepted into the Gardner-Webb Physician Assistant Program, the following conditions must be met in order to matriculate into the program.

 - Health Insurance documentation (policy statement from insurance provider)

-- Immunization History, TB Screening, and Drug Screen
+- Immunization History, TB Screening, Background Check and Drug Screen

 - Compliance with all conditions of acceptance

 All students must meet the minimum technical standards necessary to achieve the knowledge, skills, and competencies required of an entry-level physician assistant.
 Candidates offered a seat in the program are required to sign a statement verifying they meet the technical standards.
-This form can be found on page 96 of the student handbook.
+This form can be found in the student handbook.

 The Gardner-Webb University (GWU) Physician Assistant Program has a pre-matriculation immunization policy that is based on the Centers for Disease Control and Prevention (CDC) immunization recommendations for health care personnel.
 Prior to matriculation, all applicants to the GWU PA Program must submit certification of immunizations or proof of immunity by November 15th via www.certifiedbackground.com.
 Failure to maintain current immunizations may prevent a student from progressing in the program.
 The list of required immunizations includes:

 - Hepatitis B: 3-dose vaccine series being administered on schedule and records of titer validating current immunity.
 Ideally the titer is done two months after the third vaccine.
 If the quantitative titer is negative, another three-dose Hepatitis B series should be completed and a quantitative titer in two months.